Author: Lisa McGrimmon | Published: May 3, 2016 | August 6, 2019

 I have some great retail display design photos here to inspire your own craft booth displays.
-14 photos in total, with plenty of lessons to be learned about good displays.
+12 photos in total, with plenty of lessons to be learned about designing great displays.

 While it's true that some ideas may need to be reimagined to be more portable, you will probably be surprised by how many great, craft show appropriate display ideas you'll find if you check out your local independently owned shops.

-To get you started, here are some photos of retail displays in some lovely independently owned shops that sell handmade goods.
+To get you started with some fabulous retail display ideas you can use in your craft booth, here are some photos of displays in lovely, independently owned shops that sell handmade goods.

 I especially love the way these dark crates are hung on a light wall with some space between each crate.
 The light background and the space lightens the whole effect and makes it fantastic.

 If you try this look in your own craft booth, be careful to check the dimensions of the crates you choose, so they will fit your products perfectly.
 Remember, if you'll be turning the crates on their sides, the height of the crate will end up being the depth of the display surface.

 The color blocking of dark vs. light candles, combined with the arrangement by size draws your eye around and makes this simple display really work.

 Color blocking is a simple way to create visual interest in a display of almost any type of product.
 And strategic color, in general, can be used effectively and inexpensively to create drama and interest in your display.

 One thing that's great about glass shelves is that the light flows through each shelf, so your products don't get lost in dark corners in middle or bottom shelves.

 On a more practical note, of course, travelling to craft shows with glass shelves can be tricky, but, depending on your product, it might be worth the extra care and caution required.